 Overview of Divorce

-One spouse (or both) must live in Nevada for at least 6 weeks before filing for divorce.
-A friend, family member, or co-worker will have to sign an affidavit under penalty of perjury stating that they know that the spouse is indeed a Nevada resident.
+Residency: One spouse (or both) must live in Nevada for at least 6 weeks before filing for divorce.
+A friend, family member, or co-worker will have to sign an affidavit stating under penalty of perjury that they know that the spouse is indeed a Nevada resident.

 There are other grounds for divorce that are not used very often.
 Usually, claiming that you cannot live together as a married couple and that there is no chance of reconciliation is enough for a judge to grant a divorce.